-It's a joke anime that's taking itself surprisingly seriously, while still being funny through its own excess.
+It's a joke anime that's taking itself surprisingly seriously, while still being funny because it's outrageous.
 It's about keijo, a fictional all-female sport where you fight with your boobs and bottom.
 Silly?
 Yup.
-However it was also one of the biggest hits of the Autumn 2016 anime season, with most of the anime critics watching the show actually being female.
+However it was also one of the biggest hits of the Autumn 2016 anime season, with most of the anime critics who watched it actually being female.

 In fact it's a two-layered show.
-The fanservice is just the surface layer, albeit admittedly attention-grabbing.
-Yes, the premise is ludicrous.
-Yes, it's all about girls in swimsuits throwing around their curviest bits.
-Avoid this show if you think you'd have a sense of humour failure at the idea of epic arse battles.
-(It is mostly arses, by the way.
-If you're trying to knock someone into the water, your bottom will usually be a more useful weapon than your boobs.)
+The fanservice is just the surface layer, albeit attention-grabbing.
+Yes, it's ludicrous.
+Yes, it's all about girls in swimsuits throwing around their curvy bits.
+Avoid this show if you can imagine having a sense of humour failure at the epic arse battles.
+(It's mostly arses, by the way.
+If knocking someone into the water, your bottom is usually a more useful weapon than your boobs.)
 However:

 (a) there's only a very little nudity and (I believe) no nipples even in the Blu-ray versions.
 It's not that kind of fanservice.

 (b) it's being de-sexualised.
 No matter how deliberately over-the-top the content, it's always being shot and framed like any other sports anime.
 Baseball, boxing, cycling... they're just athletes at work.
 Boobs and bottoms are their weapons.

 (c) the show's accepting of different body types.
 Admittedly the artists' idea of an A-cup isn't yours or mine, but even so this is a sport where you're allowed to be huge, tiny, brick-shaped, made of iron or marshmallow-like.
 You're allowed to have an arse that clenches into a scary steel tendon knot.
 Every girl has her own fighting style and everyone supports each other.
 (Well, except for Suruga school and even they're good people really.
 They're just bringing too much attitude to the annual tournament that's called the East-West War.)